User Module

 return record

-Directly handling the Web API allows User Module to do anything for the request.
-Slowlette will distribute a web request to all the possible (matching) handlers in the system, and aggregate the multiple responses.
-The handler for /channel above returns only one channel, but the client (web browser) will receive the entire list of channels due to this aggregation mechanism.
+Directly handling the Web API allows User Modules to perform any action for the request.
+Slowlette will distribute a web request to all possible (matching) handlers in the system and aggregate the multiple responses.
+The handler for /channels above returns only one channel, but the client (web browser) will receive the entire list of channels due to this aggregation mechanism.

 Config List & Content API Extension

-Here is another example, for overriding SlowDash API more aggressively.
+Here is another example for overriding SlowDash API more aggressively.
 In this example, the handler for /config/contentlist (a request to return a list of project config directory contents) inserts a slowplot file entry, slowplot-PlotLayoutOverride.json, which actually does not exist.
-Then the handler for the content request (/config/content/FIELNAME) returns a dynamically generated content (time-series plots for all the channels, where the channel list is obtained from the SlowDash App in _setup()), as if the file existed in the config directory with that content.
+Then the handler for the content request (/config/content/FILENAME) returns dynamically generated content (time-series plots for all channels, where the channel list is obtained from the SlowDash App in _setup()), as if the file existed in the config directory with that content.

 import slowlette